Careers360 Logo

 Regulation of Respiration

-Respiration is controlled by the medulla oblongata and pons in the brainstem.
+The regulation of respiration is done by the medulla oblongata and pons in the brainstem.

 • Medulla Oblongata: Regulates breathing rhythm and depth.